-- 3. This step allows you to enable the Force HTTPS feature. - 4.
-To enable Force HTTPS in the CCM navigate to: Hardware > Resources > Host Security and click to enable Force HTTPS.
+3. To enable Force HTTPS in the CCM navigate to: Hardware > Resources > Host Security and click to enable Force HTTPS.
 This turns port 80 off, forcing traffic to use port 433.

 10 Configuring from the Front Panel

 This chapter describes how to configure the FreeSpeak Edge Base Station from the front panel.
 It contains the following sections: